 The debate about global warming is over.
 In a survey published in Science of nearly 1,000 papers on climate change that appeared in scientific journals between 1993 and 2003, none of the papers’ authors disagreed with the position that the Earth’s climate is being affected by human activities.

-From National Geographic, Time and thousands of national and local newspapers to prime time television, this scientific consensus finally is being echoed in the media.
+From National Geographic, Time and thousands of national and local newspapers to prime time television, media outlets are finally echoing the views of the scientific community.
 And many religious groups and local governments are establishing initiatives aimed at stemming the tide of human-induced climate disruption.

 So just how did we get here?
 By burning coal, oil and natural gas at rates much faster than these fossil fuels were created, we disrupt the natural carbon cycle, the delicately balanced system by which carbon is exchanged among air, oceans and land.
 Over the last century, human activities have released enough carbon dioxide and other gases into the atmosphere to raise the temperature of the Earth by about 1 degree.
 (Americans shoulder the responsibility for a quarter of that pollution.)